-Contact: Reach out to Miguel Aponte through on the IEEE discord or email him at firstname.lastname@example.org
+Contact: Reach out to Alex through the IEEE UCF discord

 Autonomous Disinfection Robot

-One of our premiere projects this year is the Disinfection Robot.
-The pandemic has significantly affected our daily lives worldwide, and we want to lend our resources and expertise to the fight against COVID-19.
-That is why we have partnered with IEEE Region 3 and the Office of Undergraduate Research to design and produce a robot that can sanitize high-contact surfaces of the SARS-CoV-2, as well as many other pathogens.
+The pandemic has significantly affected our daily lives worldwide, and we want to lend our resources and expertise to the fight against COVID-19 and other viruses.
+That is why we have partnered with IEEE Region 3 and the Office of Undergraduate Research to design and produce a robot that can sanitize high-contact surfaces.

 The robot works using Ultraviolet Type-C (UVC) radiation, which affects the DNA and RNA of viruses and bacteria to render them harmless.
 We will be able to disinfect all of the surfaces in a room in mere minutes as the robot autonomously traverses the room using sensor data and a navigation algorithm.
 The robot’s mechanical design will allow it to maneuver around tight spaces to ensure that no surface is left behind!